 - Do not glue anything directly onto the casing, or use paints or nail polish.

 - It is best to check with your audiologist about decorating your child’s technology before you start.

 The next time your child has impressions taken for new moulds ask what colours are available.
 Earmoulds come in solid colours, marble effects, transparent with glitter and with logos or pictures inside, such as a favourite football team or cartoon character.

 Removable tube decorations

-You can add removable decorations to the ear mould tubing - have a look at the Zizi's Ears, Tube Riders and Tubetastic pimps websites.
+You can add removable decorations to the earmould tubing - have a look at the Zizi's Ears, Pimp My Hearing Aids/Cochlear Implants UK and Tubetastic Pimps websites.
 Other options are charms and Tube Twists, created by a teenager and available through her website Hayleigh’s Cherished Charms.